jscarlton/letterhead/README.markdown

 Here's my Pandoc letterhead template, adapted from [Scott Hartley](https://blog.hartleygroup.org/2015/08/01/a-pandoc-template-for-letterhead/).
 Requires the IISG logo and a copy of Stuart's signature to be placed in a support-file directory.
 It also requires [Fira Sans](https://github.com/bBoxType/FiraSans) and [ETBembo](https://github.com/edwardtufte/et-book) fonts, both of which are available for free (as in freedom).

-See `test.markdown` for an example letter.
+See `test.markdown` for an example letter file and `test.pdf` for example output.
 The important part is the metadata block in the beginning and the letter header.

 Here's the metadata block: